jeongin-devv/jeongin-devv/README.md

   },

   getAboutMe(): string {
-    return 'Please refer to Notion at the Bottom';
+    return 'Please refer to Resume at the Bottom';
   }
 }